Norman Gardens

 Norman Gardens has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
+Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 24 projects that could affect the region.
 Notable ones include Capricorn Square Essential Service Centre, The Gardens Estate Norman Gardens, Central Queensland University Norman Gardens Campus, and Central Queensland University (CQU) Rockhampton Priority Development Area (PDA).
 Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.